ThePension/rpggame_cpp-console/README.md

 ![alt text](Docs/Images/Spawn.PNG)

-By pressing the `h` key, you open the key's help
+By pressing the `h` key, you open the keys help
 - You can move your hero with `wasd` keys
-- You can show your hero's stats by pressing the `$` key
+- You can show your hero's stats by pressing the `,` key
-- You can show your hero's inventory by pressing the `i` key
+- You can show your hero's inventory by pressing the `TAB` key
 - You can interact with objects in the room by pressing the `f` key
 - You can exit the game by pressing the `q` key